-Magnetotactic bacteria (MTB) are a group of Gram-negative bacteria that align with and move along magnetic fields.
-The bacterium contains subcellular organelles named magnetosomes, each of which is composed of ~30-120 nm ironbased magnetic particle (magnetite or greigite) enclosed in a protein-rich lipid membrane.
+Magnetotactic bacteria (MTB) are a group of gram-negative bacteria that align with and move along magnetic fields.
+The bacterium contains subcellular organelles named magnetosomes, each of which is composed of \sim 30-120-nm iron-based magnetic particles (magnetite or greigite) enclosed in a protein-rich lipid membrane.
 The magnetosome is able to discriminate against different cations, resulting in pure magnetite or greigite particles (13-15).
 The magnetosomes are arranged on an actin-like polymer in a chain arrangement, creating a magnetic dipole moment allowing these bacteria to make use of external magnetic fields.
-In nature, this property enables the bacteria to orient themselves to the geomagnetic field, thus navigating to their preferred habitat - usually oxic-anoxic zones in aquatic environments (16, 17).
+In nature, this property enables the bacteria to orient themselves to the geomagnetic field, thus navigating to their preferred habitat, usually oxic-anoxic zones in aquatic environments (16, 17).
 MamM, a CDF protein found uniquely on the magnetosome membrane, transports iron from the cytoplasm into the magnetosomes, enabling the synthesis of pure magnetic particles.
-It has been demonstrated that the deletion of the mamM gene, or even of its CTD, abolishes magnetic particle formation, emphasising importance its for the biomineralisation process (18).
+It has been demonstrated that the deletion of the mamM gene, or even of its CTD, abolishes magnetic particle formation, emphasizing its importance for the biomineralization process (18).
 In previous studies, WT MamM CTD was shown to bind iron, and the crystal structure of the apo form adopts the characteristic fold of CDF protein CTDs, the presence of which is crucial for the overall protein function.
-Additionally, three putative MamM CTD metal binding sites were proposed that included two symmetrical, allosteric peripheral sites (termed PSs, composed of H264 from one monomer and E289 from the second monomer) and one central site (termed CS, composed of D249 and H285 from both monomers).
-Biophysical evidence revealed that zinc binding to the PSs leads to a change in protein conformation from an open, dynamic Vshaped dimer to a much more rigid, tighter dimeric packing (5, 19-21).
-These studies and those of other bacterial CDF proteins suggest the following common mechanism for CDF proteins: at а certain cytoplasmic metal cation concentration, cations bind to the CTD, locking it in this tighter packed state as compared to its apo open and dynamic V-shape.
-This, in turn, facilitates a conformational change of the TMD thus enabling cations to be transported through this domain to the other side of the membrane (4-6, 21-23).
-Although previous MamM studies characterised some of the roles and the mechanism of the CTD in CDF proteins, one question has remained unanswered - whether the CTD has an active regulatory role in metal recognition and discrimination during cation transport.
+Additionally, three putative MamM CTD metal-binding sites were proposed that included two symmetrical, allosteric peripheral sites (PSs, composed of His-264 from one monomer and Glu-289 from the second monomer) and one central site (CS, composed of Asp-249 and His-285 from both monomers).
+Biophysical evidence revealed that zinc binding to the PSs leads to a change in protein conformation from an open, dynamic V-shaped dimer to a much